lijiacd985/Mmint/README.md

 1. mdepth.py

-This script will plot the Mean CpG methylation ratio and number of CpG sites under a series depth for multiple samples.
+This script will plot the Mean CpG methylation ratio and the number of CpG sites under a series depths for multiple samples.
 The input file is the output file (*stat.txt) from mcall (MOABS).

+Example Command:

-mplot mdepth -m DE_stat.txt GT_stat.txt FG_stat.txt PE_stat.txt -l A B C D -o mdepth.test.pdf
+mmint mdepth -m DE_stat.txt GT_stat.txt FG_stat.txt PE_stat.txt -l DE GT FG PE -o mdepth.pdf

 2. DepthvsReadsNum.py

-This script will plot the reads numbers percentage (Y-axis) at depth >=x (x=1,2,4,8,16,32,64,128,256) (X-axis) to detect if there are high duplication level or sequence bias.
-If the sequence is random with no bias and no duplication, the total reads number should decrease with the increase of depth; if there is bias or high duplication level, the curve should be a flat line at certain depth (see the example).
+This script will plot the wig sum percentage (Y-axis) (total coverage for certain CpGs/total coverage for all CpGs) at depth >=x (x=1,2,4,8,16,32,64,128,256) (X-axis) to detect if there are high duplication level or sequence bias.
+If the sequence is randomly sequenced with no bias and no duplication, the total reads number should decrease to less than 10% with the depth increase to certain number (if the read length is 75 bp, the maximum coverage for one CpG supported by non-duplicate reads should be 75); if there is bias or high duplication level, the curve should be a flat line start at certain depth (eg. 100) with percentage of reads >= 20% (see the example).

-Example Command:

-mplot DepthvsReadsNum -m a.G.bed b.G.bed c.G.bed -l A B C -o depthvsReadsNum

 input file can be the ouput file (*.G.bed) from MOABS (mcall) or a file with at least 6 columns:

 chr start end ratio total-C total-mC

+Example Command:

+mmint DepthvsReadsNum -m a.G.bed b.G.bed c.G.bed -l A B C -o depthvsReadsNum

-2. PCA and cluster
+3. PCA and cluster

 This script take methylation ratio matrix for multiple samples as input output a PCA plot.